KnightCoder27/Python-Advance/README.md

 # Python-Advance-

+Tkinter is a GUI (Graphical User Interface) in python.

-Programming Code for All Advance Topics
+Programming Code for Tkinter Topic.